localhankio/mta-naughty-nice/README.md

 * Several trains had the highest Reliability rank of a month, but poor ranks in Crowdedness and Timeliness, such as the D train in December 2023.
 * The L train won Nicest Train of the Month the most, for a total of 5 times in 2023
 * The M train won Naughtiest Train of the Month the most, also for 5 times in 2023
 * Only IND lines won the Naughtiest awards.
-Naughty system, huh?